CoinCircle/radian/apps/docs/blog/2025-11-11-radian-dao-vision.md

 ## The Vision

-Radian Protocol was built from day one with a singular focus: creating permissionless, composable DeFi primitives that put power back in the hands of users.
-Our exchange infrastructure, perpetuals engine, money markets, and stablecoin mechanisms aren't just products—they're building blocks for the next generation of decentralized finance.
+Radian Protocol was built from day one with the focus: create permissionless, composable DeFi primitives that put power back in the hands of people.
+The development of exchange infrastructure, perpetuals engine, money markets, and stablecoin mechanisms aren't just protocol features — they're building blocks for the next generation of decentralized finance.

 But building the technology is only half the story.
 True decentralization requires giving the community real ownership and control over the protocol's future.